neetikapakki/LSRE-neetikaroypakki/Seminars/seminarnotes.md

 8. The results point to the lack of methods and routines for actively handling OSRs as a central determinant.

 From this article, I have learnt that it is not an easy task to handle the obsolete requirements.
 And if the management of these requirements are poor, then there will be a immense effect on the organization or company.
+SEMINAR 2 HOMEWORK ARTICLE:

+“An Industrial Survey of Requirements Interdependencies in Software Product Release Planning”

+The task of finding an optimal selection of requirements for the next release of a software system is difficult as requirements may depend on each other in complex ways.
+The task of scheduling an optimal selection of requirements for a particular increment is as complex as it is important.
+The main aim of this paper is to find out strategies for reducing the effort needed for identifying and managing interdependencies.
+The authors of this paper mainly concentrated on identifying the nature and frequency of requirements interdependencies and their importance in software release planning.
+An informal survey was conducted and identified six different planning parameters that need to be considered and satisfied for release planning they are

+•	Available resources

+•	Delivery time

+•	Requirements interdependencies

+•	Requirements priority

+•	System architecture and

+•	Dependencies to code base

+In the incremental process, it is important to prioritise the requirements.
+But because of the interdependencies between the requirements, it is difficult to prioritise the requirements.
+As the main aim is to identify the nature and frequency of requirements interdependencies, a survey is conducted in 5 companies. among the five cases, three of the cases can be labelled as product development, meaning that there was a mature product out on the market, and the development situation can be described as incremental and market-driven and The remaining two cases can be labelled as bespoke, meaning that there was no released version of the product on the market, and there was a specific customer paying for the development.
+Later in the data collection phase, the requirement managers were asked to select 20 high priority requirements from the current requirements repository.
+They are requested to prioritize the requirements without considering the interdependencies among each other and pair wise considerations are done for all the 20 requirements.
+For each pair of requirements there were a number of considerations to make such as:

+a.
+No relation whatsoever could be found.
+In this case the RM was asked how certain he was of this, on the scale {Possibly, Probably, Positively).

+b.
+The relation between the requirements is found.
+This relation is identified using classification schema.

+A preliminary set of interdependency types were created.
+The six types of interdependencies are as follow:

+1. AND

+2. REQUIRES

+3. TEMPORAL

+4. CVALUE

+5. ICOST

+6. Or

+It is important that the functional interdependencies should have higher priority than the value related interdependencies.
+The interdependencies are prioritized in the following order:

+1. AND has the highest priority

+2. REQUIRES has the second priority

+3. TEMPORAL can be either functional related or value related.
+It can be either REQUIRES or ICOST.
+The priority order is next to the REQUIRES.

+4. ICOST and CVALUE come under the same priority.
+As both of them are value related dependencies.
+If a conflict arises between these two then a trade-off should be considered.
+The CVALUE interdependency type plays a major role in the release planning.

+5. OR has the least priority.

+Later in this paper, visualization technique is used which is applied to the requirements and their interdependencies in order to support release planning.
+This technique is used for identification of the singular requirements, clusters of interdependent requirements and highly dependent requirements.
+Another concept is used to support the release planning.
+The concepts requirements coupling and release coupling are used.
+Requirements coupling are used to describe the complexity of the planning.
+Release coupling is used to specify the number of interdependencies between the partitions.
+At the end of the paper the author has concluded that it is important to find the methods or techniques that identify the singular requirements, highly dependent requirements  or free clusters.